 - To purchase donor breast milk contact the Minnesota Milk Bank for Babies during business hours.

 - Donor milk can be purchased Monday through Friday by appointment at Robbinsdale Hospital.
 Contact us at 763-581-8340.
 Our voicemail will have the most up-to-date information, as COVID-19 has impacted our process.

 How to Donate:

-2. Complete a verbal screening with them
+2. Complete a verbal screening about basic health and lifestyle questions.

-3. Complete the Written Screening forms
+3. Complete the written screening forms.

-6. Call North Memorial’s Lactation Office (763-581-8340) for an appointment to drop off your frozen milk.
+6. Call for an appointment to drop off your frozen milk.